nouhailaaziki/Born2beroot/README.md

 In short, every time your system reboots, this script runs in the background and continuously monitors your system's status, updating every 10 minutes.

-## Step 15: Wordpress & services configuration
+## Step 15: Wordpress and services configuration
 ---

 ### What is WordPress?